Duncan MacLeod: TV series modern day adventures

 After returning to Seacouver, Duncan proposes to Tessa.
 Immediately afterward, Tessa is kidnapped by a Hunter.
 Duncan frees her and then sends her home with Richie while he investigates the man's files.
 But outside, a mugger robs and fatally shoots Richie and Tessa.
 Duncan cradles Tessa's body as Richie awakens, now realizing what the Highlander had sensed since they first met: he is also immortal.
 Grief-stricken and feeling responsible for Tessa's death, Duncan becomes a more somber and introverted character.
 He has Richie sell the antique shop and then purchases a gym called DeSalvo's Martial Arts.
 He keeps former owner Charlie DeSalvo on as the manager and befriends him.
 Together, Charlie and Duncan teach Richie martial arts and sword fighting.
-When Richie repeatedly seems motivated by emotion rather than reason in his battles, Duncan decides he has taught the young man enough and they must go down different paths now.
-They resume a friendship later but repeatedly clash in regards to morality, whom to trust, and how to deal with enemies.
+When Richie repeatedly seems motivated by emotion rather than reason in his battles, Duncan decides he has taught the young man enough and they must follow different paths now.
+They resume a friendship later but repeatedly clash in regard to morality, who to trust, and how to deal with enemies.

-A year after Tessa's death, MacLeod's next major relationship in the series begins with trauma surgeon Anne Lindsey.
+A year after Tessa's death, MacLeod's next major relationship begins with trauma surgeon Anne Lindsey.
 Duncan later realizes she is being targeted by his enemies and believes it might be best that they go separate ways.
 Soon afterward, Anne witnesses Duncan apparently dying and he decides to keep his survival secret to protect her, leaving for Paris once more.
 Later, he regrets this and contacts her, revealing his true nature.
 Anne now has a child from a brief relationship with a friend who comforted her and Duncan prepares to help raise her child so they can be together.
 Anne later witnesses the cruelty of an evil immortal and realizes she hopes Duncan will kill him in a duel.
 She decides she cannot be in a relationship with the Highlander, arguing that a doctor is supposed to save lives and not condone killing.
 They break up.